-Over 2023 and into 2024, the Trustee plans to consider how best to meet the DWP's new expectations on stewardship and move to take more ownership of stewardship, as the new guidance expects.
+The Trustee will continue to strengthen its consideration of climate change, to ensure the Scheme's Investment Consultant and underlying managers are taking the necessary steps to identify and mitigate material climate risks for the Scheme.
+This will include reviewing and continuing to progress with the Scheme's climate action plan which details the steps the Trustee can take to align with its stewardship policy.
 Changes to the Trustee's approach will be taken with regard to the Scheme's governance constraints and the in the best interest of the Scheme's members.

-Appendix A
+Appendix A - Engagement

+Under the Scheme's SIP, the Trustee expects their investment managers to practice good stewardship and engagement.
 The Trustee expects the nature of engagement to vary between asset classes.
 The Trustee also believes engagement can take place across the Scheme's investments and is not restricted to equity investments.
-With this in mind, below are three examples of engagement within the credit and property asset classes.